 Ok, That's a Fancy App, Sure - But Could This Ever Happen?

 That's an excellent question.
-We got our resident legal & political scholar (LPS) to stop by and speak about the feasibility of this modest proposal and dive into why people seem to think that the current process for policy change is so slow.
+We got our resident legal & political scholar (we'll refer to them as LPS from now on) to stop by and speak about the feasibility of this modest proposal and dive into why people seem to think that the current process for policy change is so slow.

 We've reproduced the interview below... lightly edited for clarity.